Laravel Gemini AI Translation Synchronization Tool Documentation

 Q: Can I use this with existing translation files?

 A: Yes, and that's its biggest strength!
-The tool is designed to work with existing
+The tool is designed to work with

 projects.
 It reads all your current language files to build a complete list of every key your

 application knows about.
-When you run it with --skip-existing, it
+When you run it with --skip-existing,

-will only translate what's missing, perfectly synchronizing your language files while preserving all
+will only translate what's missing, perfectly synchronizing your language files while preserving

 your existing work.